Rail industry braces for fare increase decision

 “The Retail Price Index should be scrapped as the measure for increases and replaced with the lower Consumer Price Index.
 Labour will stop fares from rising above inflation and take our rail back into public ownership.”

-The RMT is also opposed to any fare rises in January, and will be staging protests at more than 30 stations tomorrow, ranging from Kirkcaldy and Edinburgh to Cardiff Central, Bristol Temple Meads and Plymouth.
+The RMT is also opposed to any fare rises in January, and will be staging protests at more than 30 stations, ranging from Kirkcaldy and Edinburgh to Cardiff Central, Bristol Temple Meads and Plymouth.

 The union’s general secretary Mick Cash said: “Government policy of suppressing workers’ wages while at the same time presiding over corporate welfare on our privatised railway has resulted in a toxic combination of fare rises easily outstripping wages.